 Drink clean water

-Water has several benefits that you can get but it is not enough that you drink tap water, and it is a must to have your water be filtered.
-You could also check some of the research conducted available online on the best whole house filters to ensure you get cleaner water at home.
-Having the best nutrients for your brain and entire body out of it is the simple explanation of why you need to drink clean water.
+Water has several benefits that you can get but it is not enough that you drink tap water, and it is a must to have your water filtered.
+You could also check some of the research conducted available online on the best whole-house filters to ensure you get cleaner water at home.
+Having the best nutrients for your brain and entire body it is the simple explanation of why you need to drink clean water.

 Avoid caffeinated drinks

 Carbonated beverages such as cola are one of the main reasons that dehydrate your body and make you even thirstier.
 Replace this bad habit and turn it into a good one by making sure to have eight glasses a day of water.

 Eat fruits and veggies